-After staying off of most social media for some time while on vacation, I went online shortly after and was excited to see Oprah Winfrey giving an amazing Golden Globes speech.
+It’s a shock that #metoo victims, and Oprah, have faced the backlash that they have.
+After staying off most social media for some time while on vacation, I went online shortly after and was excited to see Oprah Winfrey giving an amazing Golden Globes speech.
 I’ve loved and idolized Oprah since I was a child.
 I can remember coming home from school and immediately putting on her show, followed by Rachel Ray’s 30 Minute Meals.
-It was my routine, and I didn’t realize until years later how truly special she was to me until reading her life story.
+It was my routine, and I didn’t realize until years later how truly special she was until reading her life story.

 To those still out there, shielding their truth, I urge you to let it out.
 You are only hurting yourself by holding it in.

 In my eyes, standing naked in the Light, is so much more rewarding than hiding in your own darkness.